 Awarded with a César of the best actor in 1986 in the movie Subway, directed by Luc Besson, and hero of the blockbuster Highlander at the same time, Christophe Lambert built himself up a complete and elusive filmography.
 In 2012, we got the pleasure to see him again in the great Anne Fassio movie “Ma bonne étoile”.
 Also a writer (“La fille porte-bonheur”), Christophe Lambert is a contemporary art passionate.
-He accepted to confess to Artsper about his favorites.
+He talked to Artsper about his favourites.
 A big thank-you to him!

 Artsper: The exhibition which touched you the most in 2012?

 The Dali exhibition at the Centre Pompidou where I went recently.
 He is an atypical artist.
 He did not invented the surrealistic movement but he had had a very personal approach of it.
 I really like his extreme extravagance.

 Artsper: According to you, going to an exhibition is going there alone?
 In family?
 With friends?